raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 Alternatively, you can create one of the following effects of your choice:

   - You create one object of up to 25,000 gp in value that isn't a magic item.
-The object can be no more than 300 feet in any dimension, and it appears in an unoccupied space you can see on the ground.
+The object can be no more than 90.0m in any dimension, and it appears in an unoccupied space you can see on the ground.

   - You allow up to twenty creatures that you can see to regain all hit points, and you end all effects on them described in the *greater restoration* spell.